TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

  MISSILE DEFENDER:
  - New and rebalanced Missile Defender Laser Lock ability (hopefully better):
    > [IMPROVEMENT] NO MORE MISSILE DEFENDER BUG!
 Now AI will never fire these ability without initial delay again
-   > [NOTRELEVANT] Laser Lock ability maximum attack range reduced, now it's smaller than artillery weapon range
+   > [MAYBE] Laser Lock ability maximum attack range reduced, now it's smaller than artillery weapon range
    > [IMPROVEMENT] New Laser Lock effect/animation!
 The laser now attached to the model to reduce particle usage
    > [IMPROVEMENT] The infantry no longer unanimated when performing this ability
  - [NOTRELEVANT] Missile Defender weapon damage increased from 40 to 50